prashjet/popkinmocks/docs/source/user/background.md

 cube.get_distribution_shape('tvxz')
 ```

 This shape corresponds to the size of each variable in the string `tvxz` i.e. $(t, v, x_1, x_2, z)$.
-To get the values of, say, metallicity:
+To see the values of metallicity, for example:

 ```{code-cell}
 cube.get_variable_values('z')